Position: The ML Community Must Build an AI-Augmented Peer-Review Ecosystem: Alternative Views

 These perspectives rightly highlight the challenge of AI-generated content.
 Defining and detecting AI contributions is non-trivial, varying with the granularity and nature of AI involvement \citep{lu2024ai}.
 The utility of AI detection itself is ethically complex: it might penalize legitimate assistive uses (e.g., by non-native speakers) while failing against sophisticated misuse \citep{zhou2024humanizing, emi2024technical}.
 The prospect of AI generating core scientific ideas, if undetected, raises profound novelty concerns.
 As LLMs advance \citep{alphaevolve}, the line between human and AI contribution may blur, challenging traditional authorship.
+Beyond simple misuse, a profound concern is the potential for cognitive de-skilling.
+If reviewers become overly reliant on LLM-generated 'Report Cards' or initial drafts, the community risks losing the next generation of critical thinkers who learn the nuances of scientific appraisal through unassisted, rigorous effort.
 While these are valid concerns, we argue that a proactive, human-centric AI-augmented approach remains necessary.
-The sheer scale of the review crisis (Section \ref{sec:introduction}) may outpace purely manual solutions.
-Our envisioned ecosystem emphasizes AI as an \textit{assistant}, with humans retaining final judgment.
-The concerns about AI-generated content underscore the need for (1) robust, yet fair, detection tools as part of the ecosystem (Section \ref{sec:ai_tools_foundation}), (2) clear institutional policies on AI use and author declarations, and (3) ongoing research into verifiable AI and responsible LLM development.
-Rather than a wholesale rejection of AI's potential, these challenges call for careful, ethical integration where AI tools enhance, rather than replace, human expertise, treating detection and misuse mitigation as ongoing sociotechnical issues requiring community-wide effort.